leonardo-asad/Portfolio-App/README.md

 9) In the root folder run "docker compose -f "docker-compose.yml" up -d --build".
 10) Run migrations
 11) The website will run on localhost:8000

-# Future Implementations
-The following features are going to be implemented in the future:
-1) Use Typescript instead of Javascript